acode/FunctionScript/README.md

 The following is a working draft of the latest FaaSlang specification, version **0.0.1**, dated **April 12th, 2017**.

-FaaSlang is a simple specification intended to standardize implementation details around FaaS ("serverless") functions, gateways and client interfaces across languages.
+FaaSlang is a simple **open specification** intended to standardize implementation details around FaaS ("serverless") functions, gateways and client interfaces across languages.
 It has been designed with the goal of decreasing organizational complexity around FaaS microservices by encouraging a simple convention for how we document and interface with them, **including type safety mechanisms**.
+In the same way GraphQL is intended to standardize the way developers interface with nested relational data, FaaSlang is intended to do the same for FaaS resources.

-The current working draft of the FaaSlang specification is more akin to query language and protocol rather than a Turing-complete programming language.
+The current working draft of the FaaSlang specification is more akin to a query language and protocol rather than a Turing-complete programming language.

 # Introduction